Synchronization in coupled laser arrays with correlated and uncorrelated disorder: Derivation of in Eq.(5)

-After creating a series of correlated variables, we normalize it to have a unity standard deviation.
-For that reason, we need to calculate the standard deviation of $L$ correlated variables.
-For a single variable, we get:
+At this point we note that as a result of the method we used to generate the correlated variables, $r_n$, we effectively changed their standard deviation.
+Therefore, we need to calculate the new standard deviation $\sigma_L$ and normalize by it to ensure the $r_n$ variables have the required standard deviation.
+For a single variable we get:

 where we used the fact that the $Z_i$ variables are independent, so $E[Z_iZ_j]=\delta_{ij}$.
-And so for the entire series of $L$ variables, we get:
+For the entire series of $L$ variables we get: